 Conformity assessment increases the probability of interoperability, i.e. equipment built by different manufacturers being capable of communicating successfully.
 In addition, it helps to ensure that products and services are delivered according to expectations.
 Conformity assessment builds consumer trust and confidence in tested products and consequently strengthens the business environment and, thanks to interoperability, the economy benefits from business stability, scalability and cost reduction of systems, equipment and tariffs.

-While economically C&I increases market opportunities, encourages trade and technology transfer and contributes to the removal of technical barriers, socially it helps to extend ICT service availability and affordability to all people at a good level of quality.
+While economically C&I increases market opportunities, encourages trade and technology transfer and contributes to the removal of technical barriers and prevent using counterfeit products, socially it helps to extend ICT service availability and affordability to all people at a good level of quality.

 To increase the benefits of C&I, many countries have adopted harmonized C&I regimes at both national and bi-/multilateral level.
 However, some developing countries have not yet done so because of a number of major challenges, such as the lack of appropriate/adequate infrastructure and technology development to be in a position to test or to recognize tested ICT equipment (e.g. accredited laboratories).